Winds-AI/Frontend-development-MCP-tools-public/docs/each-tool-explained/searchApiDocumentation.md

 ## What does this tool do?

 `searchApiDocumentation` performs a semantic search over your API spec (Swagger/OpenAPI) using vector embeddings.
-It returns the minimal fields required for integration: `method`, `path`, and minimal `request`/`response` type hints extracted from Swagger.
-It no longer uses keyword/hybrid search.
+It returns the minimal fields required for integration: `method`, `path`, minimal `request`/`response` type hints extracted from Swagger, and `requiresAuth` derived from OpenAPI `security` (operation-level first, then top-level).

 ---